Docs

 8eudi_pidEU Digital Identity

 A credential at a given strength satisfies any request at that level or below.
-For example, a document_capture credential (rank 5) satisfies a min_strength: "facial_age" request (rank 2).
+The table is a compatibility taxonomy and includes reserved method values; it does not mean every row can be configured in a new workflow.
+For example, a document_capture credential (rank 5) satisfies a min_strength: "facial_age" lookup (rank 2), even though facial_age is not currently a runnable workflow method.
 The reverse is never true — a weaker credential cannot satisfy a stronger requirement, and the user must complete a step-up verification.

 Methods not listed above map onto this ranking: selfie_match and selfie_liveness count at document_capture strength; student and parental_consent count at self_attestation strength.